aklein-dex/pari-magique/README.md

   * add basic authorization
 * Phase 2
   * implements a quick prototype with some basic features (to have a better idea of the final project)
+  * This should be done before the World Cup 2018 in Russia!
 * Phase 3
   * review all features one by one (improve them and create tests)
 * Phase 4